The biggest difference between Atom LT and Cerium LT is in their insulators (Atom's synthetic insulation vs Cerium's down insulation).

-Although this helps Cerium with its water resistance, it just isn't nearly enough take it to Atom and Proton's level.
+Although this helps Cerium with its water resistance, it just still doesn't cut it to bring it up to the Atom LT's water and weather protection level.

 If you'll be physically active, then don't get Cerium LT.
 Simple as that.
 As explained repeatedly in this post, it just really isn't designed for high output use.
-Get Atom LT or Proton LT instead.
-You can check out my Atom LT vs Proton LT post if you can't decide which one to go for.
+Get the Atom LT instead.

 If, on the other hand, you'll mostly be using the jacket in the neighborhood, then read on...